How to Choose the Best Wood for Laser Engraving

 What type of wood is best for laser engraving?

-The best types of wood for laser engraving are basswood, birch plywood, maple, cherry, and walnut.
+The best types of wood for laser engraving are alder, basswood, birch plywood, maple, cherry, and walnut.
 These woods have smooth surfaces and light colors, which produce clear and detailed engravings.
 Avoid woods with high resin content as they may scorch easily.

 Should you wet wood before laser engraving?